 Most companies, at some point, are faced with the task of expanding or relocation of their plant.
-Perhaps warehouses or logistics have outgrown their existing space and simply need more room.
+Perhaps warehouses or logistics have outgrown their existing space and simply need to move to a new location with more space.
 Perhaps a site analysis has revealed a need to be closer to key customers or a distribution center.
-The current location may no longer have the necessary infrastructure, transport costs may be too high, intralogistics and warehouse technology may be suboptimal, or other qualitative location factors may no longer be met.
+Location decisions may depend on the necessary infrastructure, transport and manufacturing costs, intralogistics and warehouse technology, or other qualitative location factors.
+But before relocation services even come into play and moving the heavy equipment like industrial racking and machinery, a medium to long-term project plan is needed for successful plant relocation.

-Unless you deal with these issues on a daily basis, the process of relocating to a new site can be particularly challenging or even frustrating.
+Unless you deal with relocation on a daily basis, the process of moving to a new facility can be particularly challenging or even frustrating.
+A plant relocation is associated with high costs and must therefore be planned properly.
 Whatever your specific reasons for in-house site planning, the following factors will help solve the site planning task.

-Where does the impetus for choosing and designing the new site come from?
+Where does the impetus for choosing and designing the new facility come from?

 What goals does management pursue with relocation to a new site?